 A Bachelor of Banking & Insurance is an excellent alternative for people who want to work in the banking industry.
 It not only gives you theoretical knowledge, but it also helps you put it into practice by giving you plenty of exposure to market reforms, new banking policies, and regulations.
 In addition, students are taught how to better comprehend the dynamics of finance through various presentations, projects, and assignments.

 Bachelor of Banking & Insurance (BBI) Eligibility Criteria:

 The following is a list of the minimum requirements for applying to the Bachelor of Banking and Insurance program:

-The BA+LLB (Bachelor of Arts + Bachelor of Law) is a five-year administrative law dual degree programme.
+The BA+LLB (Bachelor of Arts + Bachelor of Law) is a five-year administrative law dual degree program.
 During the five-year program, students study disciplines such as Indian history, political science, English/Hindi, economics, sociology, world history, socio-political issues, and specialized courses in administrative law and the country's legislature.

-The students primarily focus on various laws, including criminal law, labour law, civil law, tax law, administrative law, corporate law, patent law, and others, which are all important in sustaining the country's law and order.
+The students primarily focus on various laws, including criminal law, labor law, civil law, tax law, administrative law, corporate law, patent law, and others, which are all important in sustaining the country's law and order.